-I pulled out a whole bunch more, but I won’t bury you in them.
+I pulled out a whole bunch more (see below).
 Suffice it to say there’s a bunch of good stuff.

 My grumble about the book is with respect to readability.
 There are some long stories related to different concepts, which I think could have been more to the point.
 I have no problem with the use of stories.
 In fact, they generally help.
 In this case, though, my personally feeling is they ran long and could have been more to the point.
 And carrying on from that, the chapters are quite long, which can make it hard for those who tend to read in smaller chunks.

 Readability issues aside, I think the material in Peak is very useful and thought-provoking.
 It should be merged with motor learning science concepts, though.